

 • Doing the uniTEST, an aptitude test designed to assess the generic reasoning and thinking skills you need to be successful in university-level studies.
 As a year 12 student, you can use uniTEST results in combination with your ATAR to increase your opportunity to gain entry into any of our courses, with the exception of the Bachelor of Clinical Science/Doctor of Medicine.

-• You can apply through SATAC to sit the Special Tertiary Admissions Test (STAT), held in June.
+• You can apply through SATAC to sit the Skills for Tertiary Admissions Test (STAT), held in June.

 • You can also consider applying for courses with lower requirements, as many courses will allow you to transfer once you have completed a specified amount of the course.
 This is done through Flinderslink.
 If you accept an offer at another university and perform well, you can use your grade point average (GPA) to transfer to Flinders University.
 You may even be eligible for credit.